light gray lines

 Business benefits of using machine learning in fintech

-Automation and efficiency gains
+Automation and efficiency gains with machine learning

 Incorporating machine learning in finance allows companies to automate complex processes that would typically take much longer if done manually.
 This is especially beneficial in areas where fast and precise data processing is crucial, such as credit scoring, fraud detection, and risk assessment.